 The January 2021 program will cost $13,000.
 The only additional costs include: $180 for required learning management platform (EMS Testing/Platinum Planner) and $150 uniforms.

-We are in the process of certifying the program for federal financial aid eligibility, and for those who do not want to take on student loans we will offer a payment plan through Tuition Management Systems (TMS).
+Our Paramedic Certificate Program is Title IV eligible, meaning students can use federal grants and loans to assist with their tuition costs for the program.
+For those who do not want to take on student loans we will offer a payment plan through Tuition Management Systems (TMS).
 The program must be paid in full before progressing to Clinical Placement.
 Contact the Program Director for additional information.

 Of course!
 Our faculty currently has an average experience level in EMS of about 25 years, and have deep roots throughout New England EMS, and nothing pleases them more than helping new providers achieve their career goals.

 EMS 240 – Introduction to Paramedic (3 credits)

 EMS 270 – Patient Assess in Medical Emergencies ADV EMS Paramedic (4 credits)